DanieleZambetti97/ProjectMoana/README.md

 ### Animations

-## Contributing :recycle:
+## Contributing 💌

-Since this is a WIP project [pull requests](https://github.com/DanieleZambetti97/ProjectMoana/pulls) are more than welcome.
+[Pull requests](https://github.com/DanieleZambetti97/ProjectMoana/pulls) are more than welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License :registered::copyright: